learntocloud/learn-to-cloud/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-This is a guide based on our experiences of going from help desk to Cloud and DevOps engineers.
-Once done, you should have the enough technical knowledge for roles like:
+This is a guide based on our experiences of going from help desk support to Cloud and DevOps Engineers.
+Once done, you should have the  technical knowledge for roles like:

 - System administrator.
 - Cloud Support Engineer.